Canonical systems and their limits on stable curves: Introduction

 If $C$ is a component of a nonseparating bridge $B$, with end points $\lf{p}, \rt{p}\in X$, we define $|({\omega_X}^\sep)_{C}|$ analogous to case (i) above if $\lf{p}, \rt{p}$ is a hyperelliptic divisor on the complementary curve $X'=\overline{X-B}$; and analogous to case (iv) above, otherwise.
 We note that with this definition, it remains that $|\omega_X|^\sep$ defines a $g^1_2$ on each 2-component, when $X$ is semistable hyperelliptic. \end{rem}

-\begin{rem}Some inductive arguments may involve the case of a 'shoot' $C$, i.e. a nonsingular rational curve meeting the rest of $X$ in a single point $p$.
+\begin{rem}Some of our inductive arguments involve the case of a 'shoot' $C$, i.e. a nonsingular rational curve meeting the rest of $X$ in a single point $p$.
 Such a shoot, if part of a larger semistable curve $X'\supset X$, will also occur on a bridge on some other subcurve $X"\subset X'$, hence dealt with as above.\end{rem}

-The following Proposition identifies the sepcanonical system as the limit value of the direct image of a certain twist of the relative canonical bundle.
-Now the rationale for this particular twist and this particular limit is is that it is the 'best of the worst'; namely, its restriction on a given 2-component $Y$ is the 'best behaved'-- from $Y$'s viewpoint-- among those limits of the canonical system which are available in all cases, including the 'worst' case, when components across from $Y$ are hyperelliptic.
+The following Theorem identifies the sepcanonical system as the limit value of the direct image of a certain twist of the relative canonical bundle.
+It should be mentioned that for the Eisenbud-Harris limit series associated to the canonical, some analogous results, especially for curves comprised of two components meeting in points in generic position, were obtained by Esteves-Medeiros (\cite{esteves-medeiros}, \S 5).
+Now the rationale for our particular choice of twist and limit is that it is the 'best of the worst'; namely, its restriction on a given 2-component $Y$ is the 'best behaved'-- from $Y$'s viewpoint-- among those limits of the canonical system which are available in all cases, including the 'worst' case, when components across from $Y$ are hyperelliptic; or, what amounts to the same thing, this limit does not jump as $X$ varies, preserving $Y$.
 To make this precise, one has to turn the binode boundary loci into divisors, which in general involves the 'azimuthal modification' of a given family which we now define (see \cite{grd}, \S 6 for more details).